-The value of an apartment building is based on the Net Operating Income the property provides to the investor.
+The value of an apartment building is based on the Net Operating Income the property provides to the personal investor.
 The great thing about apartment properties is that you can increase the value of the property – without investing in new siding, windows, carpet, or even paint!

 When you increase income, reduce expenses, or both, you will increase the value of your property.
 Let’s say the average CAP Rate in your area is 10%.
 If you increase the Net Operating Income by just $1,000 per year, you have essentially added $10,000 to the value of your property.
 This can be done with a combination of raising rents and reducing expenses – and it can be done on many properties.
 This is one of the most closely guarded secrets of professional investors.